weaviate/weaviate-io/developers/weaviate/installation/kubernetes.md

 namespace and adjust the namespace argument on `helm upgrade` according to the name of your pre-configured namespace.

+Optionally, you can provide the `--create-namespace` parameter which will create the namespace if not present.

 ### Updating the installation after the initial deployment

 The above command (`helm upgrade...`) is idempotent, you can run it again, for